OfirTheOne/ogn-snackbar/README.md

 * used only as a property in SnackbarOptionsArgs object.
 * action have priority over icon - if Both action and an icon are defined on SnackbarOptionsArgs object the icon will be ignored.

+ #### <b>*SnackbarIcon*</b>

+* object scheme :

+      SnackbarIcon {
+        /** accessibility purposes - use as the value of the 'aria-labelledby'
+         *  attribute that wrap the icon element.
+         */
+        iconName: string;

+        /** array of the css classes that will display the icon
+         *  e.g :
+         *  using Matirial Icons we difine this class on the global style file,
+         *    material-icons.alert-icon:before {
+         *      content: "warning";
+         *      color: #FDD835;
+         *    }
+         *  and the 'displayClasses' will look like ['material-icons', 'alert-icon'].
+         */
+        displayClasses: string[];

+        /** array of extra css classes that will be attach to the icon element.
+         *  the resone for this property is to seperte the classes that difine
+         *  the content and color (the classes that responsabale for the icon
+         *  being what it is) from the less major classes.
+         *  (you can ignore this property if you want) */
+        extraClasses?: string[];

+        iconColor?: string; // [will be supported in the near future !]
+      }
+* used only as a property in SnackbarOptionsArgs object.
+* action have priority over icon - if Both action and an icon are defined on SnackbarOptionsArgs object the icon will be ignored.

 ### Notes
 * if you calling the `showSnackbar` method for app.component.ts (your root app ts file) make sure to call it after the view is initialized (not from the constructor or ngOnit, for example).